Olof-E/BT25-traffic-monitoring/README.md

 # SNN and Event cameras for traffic monitoring

 This repo contains the code for the Bachelor thesis work in the course IA150X with the title "_Event Cameras and Spiking Neural Networks for Tracking and Classification in Traffic Monitoring_".
-This work is also an extension made to a previous Master thesis work, read the [Acknowledgements](#acknowledgements) section for more information.
+This work is also a continuation made to a previous Master thesis work, read the [Acknowledgements](#acknowledgements) section for more information.

 # Acknowledgements